At every Login the LAN Crypt Client asks and accepts the Certificate PIN and says, the user certificate isn't found.

 First seen in Every LAN Crypt Client, which uses profiles created with SafeGuard LAN Crypt Administration 3.80 or higher.

-The SafeGuard LAN Crypt Client uses a cryptographic Provider (CSP), which is not capable to decrypt the policy data with the configured algorithm.
+The SafeGuard LAN Crypt Client uses a Cryptographic Service Provider (CSP), which is not capable to decrypt the policy data with the configured algorithm.
+CSP typically used if smartcard or token login method are used.

 Look at the Central Settings tab 'other settings'.
 You should see 'Use key wrapping' with the configured algorithm AES.